rezamokaram/my-notes/crs/full-eda.md

 - security and data compliance

 2. Tier 2: Freedom with boundaries
-- programing languages
+- programming languages
 - database technology

-3. Tier 3: Cpmplete Autonomy
+3. Tier 3: Complete Autonomy
-- release proccess
+- release processes
 - release schedule and frequency
 - custom scripts for local development and testing
 - Documentation
 - on boarding for new developers

-## factors in team autobony boubdaries
+## factors in team autonomy boundaries
-1. size / influence of DevOps / SRE team: tipiclly, companies with more dominant DevOps or Sre teams lean moer towards common standards, which makes their life managing the system easier.
+1. size / influence of DevOps / SRE team: typically, companies with more dominant DevOps or Sre teams lean more towards common standards, which makes their life managing the system easier.
 2. seniority of developers: generally, more senior the developers are, the more freedom they prefer in setting up or building their own infrastructure.
 3. company's culture: for example, some companies just stick in to one programming languages like golang, and don't allow any freedom in choosing other programming languages. -> benefit: we can move the developers between teams with very little overhead.

-# 3.4. micro-frontends architecture pattern
+# 3.4. micro-frontend services architecture pattern

-- we have all same problems with monolithic backend in monolothic frontend
+- we have all same problems with monolithic backend in monolithic frontend
 - we should to migrate to micro frontend architecture

 **benefits**
-- replaced the complex monoloyhic codebase with small and much more managable code bases. each for a different micro-frontend.
+- replaced the complex monolithic codebase with small and much more manageable code bases. each for a different micro-frontend.
 - full-stack ownership of each micro-frontend
 - separate ci/cd
 - separate release schedule

 **best practices**
-- micro-frontends are loaded at runtime
+- micro-frontend services are loaded at runtime
 - no share state in the browser
-- internal commuinication through: coustom events, callbacks & address bar
+- internal communication through: custom events, callbacks & address bar

 # 3.5. api management microservices architecture

 **3 types of api**
-1. private: to our microservices whitin the company boundary
+1. private: to our microservices within the company boundary
-2. partner: to external bussinesses
+2. partner: to external businesses
 3. public: to user

 ## api management problems